finagle/finagle.github.io/source/blog/2018-01-25-winter-update.md

 See you in the Spring!

-Daniel Schobel and the Core Systems Libraries team
+Daniel Schobel and the Finagle team